 You may be a competent professional in the field in which you are considering undertaking R&D, or your business may employ them on its staff.
 The test does not require independence, but it does require an objective judgement.
-If you are unsure where to find a competent professional you should contact a relevant industry organisation, an independent research organisation or research institute, university or government agency such as Callaghan Innovation for advice.
+If you are unsure where to find a competent professional you should contact a relevant industry organisation, an independent research organisation or research institute, university.